woodRock/fishy-business/docs/source/minutes.rst

         - See how many features are needed for good accuracy.

 TODO:
+    - Chapter 2: Identification
         - [ ] Explore the performance of gradually adding more features as you did for the AJICAI paper
         - [ ] Analyse DT results, like the selection of the features,  over multiple runs of DT
         - [ ] Discuss the findings of EDA, to explore what are the technical challenges in the data and discuss what possible techniques can be used to address each of the challenges
         - [ ] Run experiments using the GP methods to see the results
         - [ ] Bring hard copies of results/writing  or send the pdf file before the meeting.
+    - Future work
+        - [ ] Vector-based approach?
+(A third possible GP method to compare)
+    - Papers
+        - [ ] How to get your SIGGRAPH paper rejected https://www.kormushev.com/public/How_to_Get_Your_SIGGRAPH_Paper_Rejected-by_Jim_Kajiya.pdf
+        - [ ] Suprising creativity of digital evolution :ref:`(Lehman 2020) <lehman2020surprising>`